Skip to main content

 Example code

-The following is an example State Machine written in kotlin.
-The functionality example mirrors the in-line GPAL example configuration described previously.
+The following is an example State Machine written in Kotlin.
+The functionality in this example mirrors the in-line GPAL example configuration described previously.

 @Module